-The momentary state of each I/O channel is sensed and can be read by user applications, regardless if it is used as input or output.
+The momentary state of each I/O channel is sensed and can be read by user applications, regardless if it is used as an input or an output.

-- When used as outputs, the I/Os can only sink current (to common I/O ground).
-Hence, outputs can only be used for low-side switching, up to 500 mA per channel.
-Outputs are tolerant for switching resistive, capacitive and highly inductive loads. - Assert the output (low) to switch ON the load. - De-assert the output (high) to switch OFF the load. - When used as input, the output control must first be switched off (set to high state).
-Then the input can be used with external switches or digital sensors (preferably with open-drain/collector outputs) Inputs are asserted (low) by pulling the signal to I/O-ground.
+- When used as output, each I/O channel can be used for low-side switching of resistive, capacitive and inductive loads with a maximum current of 500 mA per channel. - Assert the output (low) to switch ON the load. - De-assert the output (high) to switch OFF the load. - When used as input, the output control must first be switched off (set to high state).
+Then the input can be asserted (low) externally by pulling the signal to I/O-ground.